Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_ttemperature_1_g0.md

 </div>
 <div class='question question'>

-The temperature recorded on one day in $5$ different cities in the world aremshown below.
+The temperature recorded on one day in $5$ different cities in the world are shown below.

 $-12\degree{c}\:\: 8\degree{c}\:\: 19\degree{c}\:\: -4\degree{c}\:\: 23\degree{c}\:\:$